School Dress Code

 The school's Standard Mode of Dress is as follows:

-- Colors are white, black, khaki (tan/beige), purple and yellow/gold.
+- All shirts must be in a solid color of: white, black, khaki (tan/beige), purple and yellow/gold.

-- Small logos only are allowed on shirts.
+- Only logos the size of a business card or smaller are allowed.
 Large logos are not allowed.

-- Outer garments worn in the building during the school day (such as vests, sweaters, light jackets, or sweatshirts) must be a solid color of white, black, purple, yellow/gold, or khaki (tan/beige).
-This does not pertain to heavy coats worn to school during cold weather.
+- Outer garments worn at school should meet SMOD requirements.
+Non-SMOD items may not be draped, tied around the waist, carried, or worn inside-out during the school day.
+Vests, sweaters, light jackets, or sweatshirts must be a solid color of white, black, purple, yellow/gold, or khaki (tan/beige).

 - Oversized, undersized and skin tight garments are not allowed.